vatesfr/xen-orchestra/docs/restapi.md

 # REST API

-:::warning ⚠️ Alpha feature
+:::warning ⚠️ Beta feature
-This is an alpha feature that may change significantly in the coming months - do not use this feature in a production environment.
+This is a beta feature that may see some changes in the future.
 The fully up-to-date README [is available here](https://github.com/vatesfr/xen-orchestra/blob/master/packages/xo-server/docs/rest-api.md).
 This page is only here to explain how it works, it's not intended to be used as an accurate guide.
 :::

 We originally developed [our existing API](architecture.html#api) to be used between the Web UI `xo-web` and the server backend, `xo-server`.
 That's why it's a JSON-RPC API connected via websockets, allowing us to update objects live in the browser.
 This is perfect for our usage, but a bit complicated for others.